 In the first quarter of implementation, NCPD provided a primary point of contact for this recommendation but did not provide information on implementation progress at the time.
 In the second quarter, NCPD noted that a lieutenant within the department was recently moved to the Administrative team in order to focus on the department's community engagement efforts.
-The assessment team acknowledges this progress towards full implementation and hopes that NCPD will provide a more formal plan for implementing this recommendation.
+The assessment team acknowledges this progress towards full implementation and suggests that NCPD provide a more formal plan for implementing this recommendation.

 NCPD has not yet submitted evidence of implementation for recommendation 16.1.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.